-When we throw a ball on the floor it starts moving with some velocity.
-But once it is rolled ideally no force is acting in the direction of motion and according to Newton’s first law the ball should keep on rolling but this does not happen.
-The ball stops after moving certain distance so a force must be acting on it.
-That force is known as friction.
+When we throw a ball on the floor, it starts moving with some velocity.
+But ideally, no force should be acting in the direction of motion, and according to Newton’s first law, the ball should keep rolling, but this does not happen.
+Instead, the ball stops after moving a certain distance, so a force must be acting on it.
+We call this force “friction.”

 Types of Friction

 There are four types of friction and they are classified as follows: